python/devguide/coredev.rst

 2. The poll is announced on python-committers
-3. Wait for the poll to close and see if the results confirm your membership as per the voting results requied by PEP 13
+3. Wait for the poll to close and see if the results confirm your membership as per the voting results required by PEP 13
 4. The person who nominated you emails the steering council with your email address and a request that the council either accept or reject the proposed membership